Convergence rates for an inertial algorithm of gradient type associated to a smooth nonconvex minimization: Convergence analysis

-In this section we investigate the convergence of the proposed algorithm.
-We show that the sequences generated by the numerical scheme \eqref{generaldiscrete} converge to a critical point of the objective function $g$, provided the regularization of $g$, $H(x,y)=g(x)+\frac12\|y-x\|^2,$ satisfies the Kurdyka-{\L}ojasiewicz property at a cluster point of $(x_n)_{n\in\N}$.
-To this end we prove at first an abstract convergence result and then we apply this result to the sequences generated by Algorithm \eqref{generaldiscrete}.
+The central question that we are concerned in this section regards the convergence of the sequences generated by the numerical method \eqref{generaldiscrete} to a critical point of the objective function $g,$ which in the non-convex case critically depends on the Kurdyka-{\L}ojasiewicz property \cite{lojasiewicz1963,kurdyka1998} of an appropriate regularization of the objective function.
+The Kurdyka-{\L}ojasiewicz property is a key tool in non-convex optimization (see \cite{attouch-bolte2009,att-b-red-soub2010,att-b-sv2013,b-sab-teb,BNPS,BC,BC1,BC2,BCL,BCL1,BCL-AA,CPR,FGP,HJ,OCBP,simon}), and might look restrictive, but from a practical point of view in problems appearing in image processing, computer vision or machine learning this property is always satisfied.

+We prove at first an abstract convergence result which applied to Algorithm \eqref{generaldiscrete} ensures the convergence of the generated sequences.
+The main result of this section is the following. \begin{theorem} In the settings of problem \eqref{opt-pb}, for some starting points $x_0,x_{-1}\in\R^m,$ consider the sequence $(x_n)_{n\in\N}$ generated by Algorithm \eqref{generaldiscrete}.
+Assume that $g$ is bounded from below and consider the function Let $x^*$ be a cluster point of the sequence $(x_n)_{n\in\N}$ and assume that $H$ has the Kurdyka-{\L}ojasiewicz property at a $z^*=(x^*,x^*).$